emacs-compat/compat/README.md

 This will load all non-prefixed definitions (functions and macros with a loading `compat-`).
 To load these, an additional

-	(require 'compat-XY.Z) ; e.g. 26.1
+	(require 'compat-XY) ; e.g. 26

-will be necessary, to load compatibility code for Emacs version XY.Z.
+will be necessary, to load compatibility code for Emacs version XY.

 It is recommended to subscribe to the [compat-announce] mailing list to be notified when new versions are released or relevant changes are